 Months of entry

-Students may choose to target a particular aspect of educational practice for data collection.
-However, assignments analyse data collection methods, analysis approaches or ethical aspects of the research rather than the content of the practice.
+You study core modules in Quantitative Methods in Social Research, Qualitative Methods in Social Research, and Theory, and Practice and Ethics in Social Research.
+You may choose to target a particular aspect of educational practice for data collection, although assignments analyse data collection methods, analysis approaches or ethical aspects of the research rather than the content of the practice.

 Qualification and course duration